schorschii/OCO-Server/docs/Packages.md

 ### Specific Examples
 #### Example: Create OCO Windows Agent Update Package
-Please update the agent package regularily, e.g. with this procedure for Windows: `oco-agent.exe /SILENT`.
+Please update the agent package regularily with this procedure for Windows: `oco-agent.exe /SILENT` or this procedure for Debian/Ubuntu Linux: `gdebi -n oco-agent.deb` and the action after installation: "Restart Agent".

 The agent installer does not overwrite an existing config file.
 After agent update installation, a restart is required in order to load the new agent binary.